 1. Bring a piece to a local plumbing supply or hardware store.
 They often have color charts or known items on their shelf that they can compare it to for proper color identification.
 If you go to Home Depot, the plumbing counter usually has multiple binders full of custom order products and sometimes in there is a color chart.
 Another option is to compare to the seats they have on display.
 They usually have white, bone/almond, and biscuit available for purchase in seats, and these colors should match up to the toilet color you are trying to identify.

-2. Order a color chart from us.
+2. Order a color chart or color chips from us.
+Note the photos on our website are not reliable for accurate identification.
+It is best to order the color chart and see it in person.
 We have multiple charts available here: http://cheaptoilettanklids.com/store/index.php?route=product/category&path=151

 There is a very small possibility your toilet does have the color marked on it.
 Some manufacturers like American Standard may stamp with blue, black, or red ink the name of the color very faintly on the tank lid.
 They usually stamp it on the back of the lid (the thin long portion that comes in contact with the wall).
 If you have one of the few lids they mark, don't count on it being easy to read.
 They most often will do this for Biscuit, Linen, and sometimes Bone colored lids, but it is not a guarantee they will stamp it.
 Some are stamped on the underside of the lid, and it is often abbreviated.
 For example, Almond would be ALM, Biscuit would be BIS, Shell would be SHL.
 We have seen this on some American Standard lids and some Kohler lids, but it is not consistant and not limited to those manufacturers.